NBA draft: Draft selection process

 Some players must be at least 19 years of age during the calendar year of the draft, and a player who completed basketball eligibility at an American high school must also be at least one year removed from the graduation of his high school class.
 Restrictions exist on players signing with sports agents and on declaring for, then withdrawing from, drafts—although most of them are enforced by the NCAA rather than the NBA.
-There had been only 44 draftees from high school to college to play in the NBA throughout this process.
+A total of 45 players have been drafted directly from high school into the NBA, with the practice becoming more common in the late 1990s and early 2000s before the league implemented an age limit in 2005.
 Any players who are not an "international player" must be at least one year out of the graduation of his high school class in order for them to qualify for the upcoming draft.
 Not many high school players went directly to the NBA draft for almost 20 years after Darryl Dawkins in 1975 because of the exposure of the college games.

 In the early years of the draft, teams would select players until they ran out of prospects.
-The 1960 and 1968 drafts went 21 rounds.
-By 1974, it had stabilized to 10 rounds (except 1977, when the rounds were eight), which held up until 1985, when the draft was shortened to seven rounds.
+The 1960 and 1968 drafts went as long as 21 rounds.
+By 1974, it had stabilized to 10 rounds (except 1977, when the rounds were eight following the addition of four former ABA teams joining the NBA via the ABA-NBA merger), which held up until 1985, when the draft was shortened to seven rounds.
 By agreement with the National Basketball Players Association, the drafts from 1989 onward have been limited to two rounds, which gives undrafted players the chance to try out for any team.

 From 1956 through 1965, teams could use a territorial pick in which they forfeited their first-round selection in order to choose a player from their immediate area.
 The player presumably had a strong local following to boost fan interest.
 With territorial picks eliminated in 1966, replaced by a coin flip for the rights to first overall pick, the 1966 draft is considered the first modern NBA draft.

 From 2009 through 2015, the college underclassmen had until the day before the April signing period to withdraw their name from the draft and retain NCAA eligibility.
-Since 2016, players could enter the draft and participate in the NBA Draft Combine multiple times and retain NCAA eligibility by withdrawing from the draft within 10 days after the end of the mid-May NBA draft combine.
+Since 2016, players could enter the draft and participate in the NBA draft combine multiple times and retain NCAA eligibility by withdrawing from the draft within 10 days after the end of the mid-May NBA draft combine.